Cornwall: English dialect

 The Cornish language and culture influenced the emergence of particular pronunciations and grammar not used elsewhere in England.
 The Cornish dialect is spoken to varying degrees; however, someone speaking in broad Cornish may be practically unintelligible to one not accustomed to it.
 Cornish dialect has generally declined, as in most places it is now little more than a regional accent and grammatical differences have been eroded over time.
 Marked differences in vocabulary and usage still exist between the eastern and western parts of Cornwall.

 Flag

 Saint Piran's Flag is the national flag and ancient banner of Cornwall, and an emblem of the Cornish people.
-It is regarded as the county flag by Cornwall Council.
 The banner of Saint Piran is a white cross on a black background (in terms of heraldry 'sable, a cross argent').
 According to legend Saint Piran adopted these colours from seeing the white tin in the black coals and ashes during his discovery of tin.
 The Cornish flag is an exact reverse of the former Breton black cross national flag and is known by the same name "Kroaz Du".